 Elaina Mack is the Impact and Engagement Director for the International Institute for Child Rights and Development and Manager of our Child Thrive program.

-Elaina Mack is Engagement and Evaluation Director for the International Institute for Child Rights and Development and founder of ChildThrive, a burgeoning social enterprise arm of IICRD.
-She has more than 10 years of experience in bringing a cross-section of children, youth, parents, community organizations, business people, academics and government officials together to support young people to thrive.
-She focuses her energy on three areas: 1) child and youth participation in community development, 2) child protection system building, especially through maternal/pre-natal programming as well as 3) innovative learning, research and evaluation approaches.
+Elaina has more than 15 years of experience in bringing a cross-section of children, youth, parents, community organizations, business people, academics and government officials together to support young people to thrive.
+She focuses her energy on three areas: 1) child and youth participation in community development, 2) child protection system building, especially through maternal/pre-natal programming, as well as 3) innovative learning, research, and evaluation approaches.
 She has produced and/or co-edited several guidebooks, funder reports, websites, and videos through collaborating with partners, researchers and artists.
-Elaina holds a Bachelor of Arts in Communications as well as a Masters degree in Public Administration (International Development), where her fieldwork in Tanzania was published in The Participation Reader (2011).
-As a part-time employee, Elaina spends most of her time supporting her own children’s rights through parenting her two children – Charlotte and Sebastian – with her partner, James in Victoria, British Columbia.
+Elaina holds a Bachelor of Arts in Communications as well as a Master degree in Public Administration (International Development).
+As a part-time Director, Elaina spends most of her time supporting her own children’s rights through parenting her two children – Charlotte and Sebastian – with her partner, James where she gratefully lives, works, and plays on Lekwungen lands, now known Songhees and Esquimalt Nations (Victoria, British Columbia).